-Figure 11 shows hydrographs for selected monitoring wells that are representative of groundwater levels in the county for calendar year 2018.
+Figure 11 shows hydrographs for selected monitoring wells that are representative of groundwater levels in the county for calendar year 2019.
 Shortterm natural increases in groundwater levels occur because of recharge from precipitation.
 In the absence of additional recharge from precipitation and outside influences such as nearby pumping, groundwater levels normally exhibit a steady, slow decline over time after rain events.
 Groundwater levels are typically highest in late spring/early summer and lowest in late fall/early winter.
 Assuming normal precipitation patterns, this is due to greater recharge to the groundwater system during cooler winter/spring weather when evapotranspiration is low, thereby allowing more water to infiltrate downward to the water table.

 Figure 12.
-Groundwater hydrograph and daily rainfall in 2018.
+Groundwater hydrograph and daily rainfall in 2019.

 Figure 13.
-Number of wells constructed in Loudoun County between 1980 and 2018.
+Number of wells constructed in Loudoun County between 1980 and 2019.

 Figure 11.
-Groundwater levels from selected County monitoring wells.
+Groundwater level deviation at selected County monitoring wells.

-Figure 12 shows a hydrograph from the monitoring well at Blue Ridge Park and daily rainfall from the Dulles rain gage.
-Both data sets are during 2018 and show the response of groundwater levels to precipitation events.
-Note that during late summer, when conditions are generally dryer and evapotranspiration is highest, response to even significant rain events will produce only subtle increases in groundwater level.
+Figure 12 shows hydrographs from three monitoring wells and the daily departure from annual average rainfall.
+Both data sets are during 2019 and show the response of groundwater levels to precipitation events.
+Note that during late summer, when conditions are generally dryer and evapotranspiration is highest, response to even significant rain events will produce only subtle changes in the groundwater level.

-During 2018, 176 new water supply wells were constructed.
+During 2019, 211 new water supply wells were constructed.
 Figure 13 presents the number of wells drilled each year since 1980.
-The installation of new wells is primarily driven by the pace of residential construction and, occasionally, zoning changes affecting residential development potential.
-As occurred during the previous ten years, the number of new wells drilled in 2018 remained relatively low.
-The median total depth of wells installed in 2018 was 419 feet with the depths ranging from 22 to 1,000 feet.
-The median estimated yield (based on air-lift pumping) was 24.5 gallons per minute with yields ranging from 0.5 to 300 gallons per minute.
+The installation of new wells is primarily driven by the pace of residential construction and, occasionally, zoning residential changes affecting development potential.
+As occurred during the previous ten years, the number of new wells drilled in 2019 remained relatively low.
+The median total depth of wells installed in 2019 was 411 feet with the depths ranging from 100 to 1,000 feet.
+The median estimated yield (based on air-lift pumping) was 20.1 gallons per minute with yields ranging from 0.03 to 304 gallons per minute.